randosrandom/Space4AI/README.md

 ```
 to run a bunch of tests, checking the correct compilation of the library and the installation of the dependencies.

-> :hammer_and_wrench: At the moment we did not provide instructions for the installation of our library, mainly because it is still under development and its usage as standalone is perfectly fine.
+> :hammer_and_wrench: At the moment we do not provide instructions for the installation of our library, mainly because it is still under development and its usage as standalone is perfectly fine.

 ## Documentation
 If [Doxygen](http://www.doxygen.org) (version 1.8.17 or above) and [GraphViz](http://www.graphviz.org) are found in your system, the documentation will be automatically generated, during compilation, under the ```build/doc/``` folder.
 Then, it is sufficient to open the ```html/index.html``` file to view the documentation with any browser.